Back to species list

 Distribution & Habitat

-Widely distributed across South and Southeast Asia, occurring in Bangladesh, Bhutan, Brunei, Cambodia, China, India, Indonesia, Laos, Malaysia, Myanmar, Nepal, Philippines, Singapore, Thailand, and Vietnam.
-In India, disjunct populations exist in southern India (Masinagudi area in Mudumalai, rediscovered in 2004) and the northern Eastern Ghats.
-Inhabits lowland and hill forests, particularly in dense understory vegetation.
+Widely distributed in Bangladesh, Bhutan, Brunei, Cambodia, China, India, Indonesia, Laos, Malaysia, Myanmar, Nepal, Philippines, Singapore, Thailand, and Vietnam.
+Thirteen subspecies are recognized across these regions, including populations in Nepal, northeast India, Myanmar, Thailand, Yunnan (China), Indochina, Vietnam, Malay Peninsula, Sumatra, and Palawan (Philippines).
+In India, disjunct populations exist in southern India (rediscovered in Mudumalai in 2004) and the northern Eastern Ghats.

 Behavior & Ecology